Lowanski/Cinema_Management/README.md

 ## The features included in the project
 * User authentification
 * User creation with a formular
-* Access to the application as a Guest
+* Access the application as a Guest
+* Access the application as an Authenticated User
+* Access the employee application as an Employee

 ## Bonus